 Before we go any further, it’s worth explaining how the component works from a technical standpoint.
 Without getting into too much detail, here’s a quick overview of the scrollable gallery area implementation:

-• The outer container layer, .slides-container, has a 3:4 aspect ratio which locks it into a fixed size.
-This is done to ensure fashion images which are always cropped to this ratio are displayed correctly.
+, has a 3:4 aspect ratio which locks it into a fixed size.
+This is done to ensure fashion images which are always cropped to this ratio are displayed correctly. - The inner container layer,

-• Inside the inner container, there are multiple .slide elements.
-Each one is sized to fill the area and has a scroll-snap-align: start property to ensure that it snaps to the top of the container.
+property to ensure that it snaps to the top of the container.

 There are also various other implementation details that come into play, such as JavaScript event handling, updating component state, highlighting the current slide thumbnail and so on.